-Dr. Zonfrillo is the current Director of Informatics for the Department of Emergency Medicine, the Director of Postgraduate Academic Career Development for the Department of Pediatrics, and the Associate Director for the Master of Science in Population Medicine at Alpert Medical School of Brown University.
-Dr. Zonfrillo serves on the Executive Committee for the Council on Injury, Violence and Poison Prevention of the American Academy of Pediatrics, and the Board of Directors for the Society for Advancement of Violence and Injury Research.
-He also serves on Board of Directors, Executive Committee, and Abbreviated Injury Scale (AIS) Certification Board for the Association for the Advancement of Automotive Medicine.
+Dr. Zonfrillo is the current Director of Postgraduate Academic Career Development for the Department of Pediatrics, the Associate Director for the Master of Science in Population Medicine at Alpert Medical School of Brown University, and the Hospital Emergency Department Affiliate site Principal Investigator for the Pediatric Emergency Care Applied Research Network at Hasbro Children's Hospital.
+He currently serves on the Board of Directors for the Association for the Advancement of Automotive Medicine (AAAM).

 Dr. Zonfrillo earned an MD from Brown Medical School and a Master of Science in Clinical Epidemiology from the Perelman School of Medicine Center for Clinical Epidemiology and Biostatistics at The University of Pennsylvania.
 He completed his residency and chief residency in pediatrics at Yale-New Haven Children's Hospital, and his fellowship in Pediatric Emergency Medicine at CHOP.